WatermelonKatanaDevs/TurboWarp/README.md

 Q: Why can't I change the TTS voice gender?
 - A: <br> the TTS standin that is currently being used does not support this; it is still passed through the request if you want to run your own implementation of the service at some point.
 It's barely ever used, so I don't plan on upgrading the module that runs it anytime soon.

-Q: Why can't you emulate it 100%?
+Q: Why can't you simulate it at 100%?
 - A: <br> It would defeat the purpose of trying to make projects faster.
 See Code.org uses an interpreter for their projects, which allows for a few things to be done that can't be accomplished within my environment, but their program runs several times slower since I am running the project without any interpreters.
 Much of the P5 library & the respective Applab & Gamelab APIs have been modified significantly for this purpose.